DUNE/dune-justin/docs/justin_command.man_page.md

     	      exist, then the lifetime-days option is required.

-    	      If one or more options --output-rse NAME is given, then the RSE used for uploads of output files will be chosen from that list of RSEs, with preference given to RSEs which are closer in distance.
+    	      If one or more options --output-rse NAME is given, then the RSE used for uploads of output files and log tgz files will be chosen from that list of RSEs, with preference given to RSEs which are closer in distance.
 If this option is not used, or none of the given RSEs are available, then the default algorithm for choosing the closest available RSE is used.

     	      --env NAME=VALUE can be used one or more times to set environment variables when the stage's jobscript is executed.